kfukue/vintage-explorer/design_pattern_decisions.md

 ```

 ## Implement Mortal
 Added function kill to self destruct the contract to destroy and remove it from the blockchain.
-This can only be called by the owner of the contract and the circuit breaker needs to be on.
+This can only be called by the owner of the contract and the circuit breaker needs to be on (stopped needs to be true).
 ```javascript
     function kill()
         public